-The Bennington College administration reorganized teaching programs and divisions as part of its unilateral actions of dismissing one-third of its faculty, eliminating many of its faculty governance bodies, and changing standards for hiring and retention.
+The Board's observation in University of Great Falls captures the problem of the administration's exercise of its authority to override or ignore the recommendations of faculty governance bodies: "[M]any of the recommendations of [the faculty status committee] are not aı and changing standards for hiring and retention.
 William Celis 3d, Radical Answer to a Small College's Woes, NEW YORK TIMES, Jun.
 23, 1994, at A12.